-Your friends can ask for money whenever they feel like it.
+Friends can ask you for money whenever they feel like it.

 You’re always eager to help family, friends, classmates, and even strangers.

 “Hmm, well, maybe it’s just luck.
-Not everybody is destined to be successful in life.”
-You say to yourself.
+Not everybody can be successful in life,” you console yourself.

 What Exactly You Need to Be Successful?